nskatti1/Fast-Robots/docs/lab10.rst

 ### Odometry Motion Model

-The odometry motion model computes the probability that the robot transitioned from the  previous position the current position , given the control input `u`.
+The odometry motion model computes the probability that the robot transitioned from the  previous position the current position , given the control input u.
 It uses three independent Gaussian distributions to model noise in each motion component.

 .. code-block:: python